lloydmeta/enumeratum/README.md

 ## Known issues

-1. `ValueEnum`s is not available in Scala 2.10.x and does not work in the REPL because constructor function calls are not yet typed during macro expansion (`fun.tpe` returns `null`).
+1. `ValueEnum`s are not available in Scala 2.10.x because work needs to be done to bridge all Macro API differences (e.g. `isConstructor`)

 ## Licence